-This GRB is an example that the usual classification is at least incomplete.
-Within the fireshell model we propose three classes of GRBs: long, genuine short and disguised short.
-With this we have a well defined way to differentiate between the classes, based on two parameters: the baryon loading parameter B and the CircumBurst Medium (CBM) number density ρ (see next section).
-This makes the classification more clear.
-In this paper we will analyze GRB 050509b within the fireshell model, to understand better its features.
+GRB 050509b is an example that the usual classification is at least incomplete.
+Within the fireshell model, we propose three classes of GRBs: long, genuine short and disguised short (Ruffini et al., 2009, and references therein).
+We have a well-defined way of differentiating between the classes, which is based on two parameters, the baryon loading parameter B and the Circum-Burst Medium (CBM) number density n{CBM} (see next section), that help to make the classification clearer.
+In this paper, we analyze GRB 050509b within the fireshell model.
+We proceed with the identification of the two basic parameters, B and n{CBM} , within two different scenarios.
+We first investigate the "ansatz" that this GRB is the first example of a "genuine" short bursts.
+After disproving this possibility, we show that this GRB is indeed another example of a disguised short burst.

-In the next section we introduce briefly the fireshell model and explain the classification, in section 10.3 we show the analysis of the data, in section 10.4 we present the theoretical spectrum and in section 10.5 we present the conclusions.
+In the next section, we briefly introduce the fireshell model and explain the classification, in section 8.3 we show the analysis of the data, in section 8.4 we present the theoretical spectrum and the study of the fulfillment of the Amati relation, in section 8.5 we comment on the results, and in section 8.6 we finally present our conclusions.